 State and Local Policing Reforms in the Trump Era

-Over the past few years, statehouses across the US have taken some steps toward policing reform.
-These measures have included legislation aimed at creating formal reviews and task forces to examine policing practices, increasing transparency in investigations into police shootings, collecting data on police shootings and police stops, and requiring the use of body-worn cameras.
+Over the past few years, statehouses across the U.S. have taken some steps toward policing reform.
+These measures have included legislation aimed at creating formal reviews and task forces to examine policing practices, increasing transparency in investigations into police-perpetrated shootings, collecting data on police-perpetrated shootings and stops, and requiring the use of body-worn cameras.
 According to the National Conference of State Legislatures, 27 states enacted police reform measures last year, a trend that could continue, as police reform measures are still pending in a number of state legislatures.

 But with Republicans dominating 33 state legislatures, the future of these state-level efforts is difficult to predict.
 “Over the past few years, especially with some of the high-profile incidents, there was a lot of steam getting behind measures to restrict the police or to hold them more accountable, and what you might just see with these Republican legislatures is that those pieces of legislation just never make it out of committee and they just don’t get any traction anymore,” said Professor Bumgarner.
 “So you might not see a lot of greater empowering of the police, as much as you’ll see a slowing down of the restrictions on the police.”
 States where the Republicans in power are more Libertarian-leaning — that is to say, suspicious of government and more concerned about constitutional limits — could prove to be an exception, however.

 But police reform advocates are worried about the proliferation of bills that hinder police accountability, like the one Pennsylvania Gov. Tom Wolf vetoed last month, which would have criminally charged public officials who identify police officers who killed someone within 30 days of the incident.
-Similarly, after the high-profile shootings of police officers in Dallas and Baton Rouge this past summer, legislators across the US are considering “Blue Lives Matter” bills that designate police officers as a “protected class” covered by hate crime laws.
+Similarly, after the high-profile shootings of police officers in Dallas, Texas, and Baton Rouge, Louisiana, this past summer, legislators across the U.S. are considering “Blue Lives Matter” bills that designate police officers as a “protected class” covered by hate crime laws.

 In fact, for criminal legal reform advocates, local sheriff and district attorney victories were some of the only bright spots during the long night of November 8.
-Democrats who campaigned on criminal legal reforms were elected to district attorney seats in Jefferson County, Alabama; Harris County, Texas; and Hillsborough County, Florida — the infamous Sheriff Joe Arpaio in Arizona lost his bid for reelection.
+Democrats who campaigned on criminal legal reforms were elected to district attorney seats in Jefferson County, Alabama; Harris County, Texas; and Hillsborough County, Florida, while the infamous Sheriff Joe Arpaio in Arizona lost his bid for reelection.

-In questionnaires issued by both the International Association of Chiefs of Police and the FOP, Trump responded regarding his policy positions on police reform issues by saying the federal government should not get involved in local matters, and while this hands-off approach doesn’t bode well for the DOJ’s Civil Rights Division, it leaves an opening for activists to harness local politics.
+In questionnaires issued by both the International Association of Chiefs of Police and the Fraternal Order of Police, Trump responded regarding his policy positions on police reform issues by saying the federal government should not get involved in local matters, and while this hands-off approach doesn’t bode well for the DOJ’s Civil Rights Division, it leaves an opening for activists to harness local politics.

 However, the promises of local officials can only go so far.
 As Million Hoodies Executive Director Dante Barry puts it, “We know that even when these mayors are offering sanctuary in their cities, it still doesn’t prevent a lot of Black people and Brown people in this country from further harm, and it doesn’t necessarily negate the fact that Black and Brown people don’t feel safe in this country.”